ramity/how-many-divs/README.md

 `generate.py` is a python script that generates 1000 to 10000 (@100 increments; inclusive) divs, at 1 to 35 (@1 increments; inclusive) heights rendering a total of 100 * 35 = 3,500 static webpages.

-`evaluate.py` is a python script that leverages the playwright library to navigate to each static webpage and pulls the javascript performance timing metrics and stores the results into a performance-timings.pkl file.
+`evaluate.py` is a python script that leverages the playwright library to navigate to each static webpage and pulls the javascript performance timing metrics and stores the results into the `performance-timings.pkl` file.

-`analysis.py` is a python script that looks in the `performance-timings.pkl` file described above and creates a plot on how div counts and div heights impact render performance.
+`analysis.py` is a python script that looks in the `performance-timings.pkl` file and creates a plot on how div counts and div heights impact render performance.

 # Experimental Results